Top Gear test track: Non-Top Gear laps

 Ultima say that their motive for running a non-televised lap was that they felt that the GTR was being specifically ignored by the producers of Top Gear.

+Star in a Reasonably Priced Car

 Star in a Reasonably Priced Car (series 1–22)

 "Star in a Reasonably Priced Car" was a recurring segment on Top Gear.
 During most programmes, a celebrity (usually, but not exclusively of British fame) is interviewed by Jeremy Clarkson.
 Discussion is normally amusing, and focuses on car-related matters, such as the celebrity's car history.
 Then Clarkson and the studio audience watch the guest's fastest lap on the Top Gear test track, after which Clarkson puts the celebrity's time on the time board.